 When working on finding the right keywords, and implementing them in your product listing, you are systematically improving your Amazon product SEO, and driving your organic traffic.
 You must take a data-driven approach towards selecting keywords that are compatible with your amazon product page, in terms of pricing, ratings, and stars rating dynamics, to have an enhanced Amazon product listing that would help with your Amazon SEO and Listing Quality Score.

-The Keyword Rank Tracker also enables you to compare organic SEO rankings for which the product has been raking in the top 10 pages of Amazon search results.
+The Keyword Rank Tracker also enables you to compare organic SEO rankings for which the product has been ranking in the top 10 pages of Amazon search results.
 You can quickly analyze how a keyword is performing and choose to change it if it does not rank well.

 Monitoring the daily practices and changes in organic keywords ranks for your competitors and benchmarking it against your own performance enables you to extract valuable insights about what works best for them and figure out what led to their performance so that you can apply it yourself.
 You can also strive to surpass their results by doing the right actions that could lead to better Amazon SEO performance from your end.